 Putting the bull and bear cases for EV production into perspective, Tesla’s market share of the roughly 1.45 million electric vehicles sold globally in 2018 was 17%.2 Based on Wright’s Law,3 critical to our analysis of the cost decline of battery pack systems, and on the price elasticity of demand, ARK forecasts that global EV sales should increase nearly 20-fold to 26 million EVs in 2023.
 If its share of the market were to drop by a third to 11%, Tesla would sell roughly 3 million EVs in 2023, in line with Musk’s expectation for vehicle production and with ARK’s new bull case.
 If its share of the market were to drop by two thirds to 6%, however, Tesla would sell roughly 1.7 million EVs in 2023, which now is ARK’s bear case.

-At an average selling price of $48,250 (today’s ASP), Tesla’s EV revenue would total $82 billion at 1.7 million units and $145 billion at 3 million, respectively, in 2023.
-In the bear case, gross margins would average 25%, which is Tesla’s guidance, while selling, general, and administrative costs (SG&A) average 10% of sales, comparable to that of other premium auto companies even though its overhead should be much lower.
-ARK also assumes that Tesla will spend 13% of sales on research and development (R&D), its average for the past five years compared to the 4.3% average4 of GM, Ford, and Fiat Chrysler in 2018.
+Based on ARK’s research, at an average selling price of $50,000, Tesla’s EV revenue could total $85 billion at 1.7 million units and $150 billion at 3 million, respectively, in 2023.
+In the bear case, gross margins could average 28%, while selling, general, and administrative costs (SG&A) average 10% of sales, comparable to that of other premium auto companies even though its overhead could be much lower given its direct-to-consumer sales model.
+ARK also assumes that Tesla will spend 10% of sales on research and development (R&D), compared to the 4.3% average4 of GM, Ford, and Fiat Chrysler in 2018.
 ARK also expects Tesla to reinvest excess cash back into the business to fuel growth.
 We expect its multiple of EV to EBITDAR&D5 to reach 8, slightly higher than the 7.3X average for the auto industry today despite the superior6 growth profile of EVs relative to gas powered cars.
-Taken together, based on the electric vehicle opportunity alone, these assumptions suggest that Tesla’s enterprise value will scale from $47 billion today to $120 billion in our bear case and $250 billion in our bull case, pushing its stock price up from roughly $195 into the $560-$1,200 price range.
+Taken together, based on the electric vehicle opportunity alone, these assumptions suggest that Tesla’s enterprise value will scale from under $50 billion today to roughly $120 billion in our bear case and $270 billion in our bull case, pushing its stock price up from a bit over $200 into the $500-$1,400 price range.

 2) We pushed back the timeline for full autonomy by one year and validated some of our assumptions during Tesla’s Autonomy Day in April.

-Given the $1 per mile price point and a 30% platform fee, Tesla could achieve software-like margins on its autonomous taxi platform, with 50% of net revenues flowing to operating earnings and roughly 70% of operating earnings translating into cash.
-Assuming an operating earnings multiple of 14X, 25% below the 19X accorded to the average internet software stock,12 the enterprise value of Tesla’s autonomous taxi business would scale to $800 billion in the bear case for EVs and to $1 trillion in the bull case.
+Given the $1 per mile price point and a 30% platform fee,14 Tesla could achieve software-like margins on its autonomous taxi platform, with 50% of net revenues flowing to operating earnings and roughly 70% of operating earnings translating into cash.
+Assuming an operating earnings multiple of 14X, 25% below the 19X accorded to the average internet software stock,15 the enterprise value of Tesla’s autonomous taxi business could scale to $800 billion in the bear case for EVs and to $1 trillion in the bull case.

-Lastly, we would like to discuss some of the recent concerns13 that have impacted Tesla’s stock:
+Lastly, we would like to discuss some of the recent concerns16 that we believe have impacted Tesla’s stock:

 You can find a copy of our latest model here.
-We look forward to healthy and thoughtful debate as we all seek to understand how profoundly the transportation industry will transform during the next five to ten years.
+We look forward to healthy and thoughtful debate as we all seek to understand how profoundly the transportation industry is expected to transform during the next five to ten years.